So far, we've considered two examples of artificial intelligence: game-playing and computer vision.

 To get a sense for how ANNs use guesses to learn, let's play a game many of us are familiar with, called "Where The Hell Are My Keys?"

 You thought they were in your pocket, but as you go to lock your door, you realize you have no idea — they could be anywhere in your apartment — so you start checking every shelf, jacket, drawer, and cereal box to find them.
 Because this is such a joyous experience, we've created a simulation of it for you below.

-Each gray tile represents a place in your apartment where your keys could be hiding.
+Each white tile represents a place in your apartment where your keys could be hiding.
 To make a guess, click a tile.
 If the key is there, it will show itself, and if it's not, the tile will turn gray.

 If there are places in your apartment, about how long will it take to find your keys?

 On the last page, you searched for a key using trial and error.
 This can take a long time, especially if the space of possibilities is large.
 Guessing wrong on one tile gives you no information on how to adjust your future guesses.

 However, a simple change makes the search a lot faster: feedback.

 So, one day you rig your key with a transmitter that tells your phone when you're getting closer.
 When you lose your key, you use the feedback on your phone to figure out where you left your keys that day.